-Definition of Special Educational Needs (SEN) taken from section 20 of the Children and Families Act (2014)

-At Torridon Primary school we recognise the importance of early identification and intervention and aim to identify children's Special Educational Needs as early as possible.
-The purpose of identification is to ascertain what action the school may need to take, not to fit a child into a category.
+Definition of Special Educational Needs (SEN) taken from section 20 of the Children and Families is to ascertain what action the school may need to take, not to fit a child into a category.
 As part of this process the needs of the whole child will be considered, not just their Special Educational Needs.